jonghyeonk/P-BEAR-RL/README.md

 &#x1F53A; Before running the code, in the folders named as 'normaldata', 'encoded_normal' and 'encoded_anomaly', you may need to put full datasets downloadable in following repository: https://drive.google.com/file/d/1Y9ZxyqzBGjjiRtgRJfm-O4WWZFSYDG3Q/view?usp=sharing

-## A detailed performance comparison by each anomalous pattern
+## A detailed performance comparison by each anomaly pattern
 ![](additional_performance.png)

 ## Requirements